Aliases for SGMS1 Gene

 GeneCards Summary for SGMS1 Gene

 SGMS1 (Sphingomyelin Synthase 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
+Among its related pathways are Sphingolipid metabolism and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
 Gene Ontology (GO) annotations related to this gene include kinase activity and ceramide cholinephosphotransferase activity.
 An important paralog of this gene is SGMS2.